 - Do not log extra lock information when error code is lock time out or deadlock - Log extra lock time out information

 Server Log Directory

 The directory path of the log files can be specified according to a user's needs.
-It may be entered manually or selected by using the browse button () opens a dialog box.
+It may be entered manually or selected by using the browse button (....).
+Selecting the browse button (....) opens a dialog box.